40 Comments

 Expand full comment

-Ink & Inheritance's avatar
+Ink & Heritage's avatar

 Fantastic post.
 This has been a recurring issue in my life, daughter of immigrants trying to please everyone.
 It doesn't work.
 You please no one and you lose yourself in the process.